-5.4.3.5 DSG eCM Registration
+5.4.3.6 DSG eCM Registration

 This section corresponds to the "Registration" section in [DOCSIS-RFI].
-The difference in this case is that, when retries for the Config File are exhausted, T6 timeout retries are exhausted, there are TLV type 11 errors, or the registration response is not OK, the DSG eCM will Start One-way Operation.
+The difference in this case is that, when retries for the Config File are exhausted, T6 timeout retries are exhausted, there are TLV type 11 errors, or the registration response is not OK, the DSG eCM will Start One-way mode of operation.
 There is also a notification to the DSG Client Controller when Two-way Operation has been established.